tinythings/logjet/doc/configuration.md

 `ingest.use` and `ingest.plugin` are aliases; if both are present they must have the same value.

+Use `ljd --plugins` to list the ingest and export plugins visible from the current environment.
+Passing `--config` includes configured ingest plugin locations such as `ingest.plugin-path` and `ingest.plugin-dir` in that listing.

 ### `ingest.tls-enable`

 Enable TLS for OTLP ingest listeners.